-THE MORAL IS: The Five Training Steps are the beginning of wholesomeness.
+The moral is: The Five Training Steps are the beginning of wholesomeness.

 Wholesomeness is the beginning of peace and happiness.

-32 The Dancing Peacock [Pride and Modesty]
+The Dancing Peacock

+[Pride and Modesty]

-NCE UPON A TIME, a very long time ago, the four-footed animals made the lion their king.
+Once upon a time, a very long time ago, the four-footed animals made the lion their king.
 There was a gigantic fish that roamed the oceans, and the fish made him their king.
 The birds were attracted to beauty, so they chose the Golden Swan as their king.